mm80843/T3.5/docs/Benef/PBN__Benef_664.md

 # __Reduced health inequalities__

-## Name of the Benefit

-AI-based tools can help reduce healthcare inequalities in LMIC by improving access to diagnosis, treatment, and preventive measures, leading to more equitable healthcare outcomes.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in healthcare facilities in LMIC would benefit from improved access to healthcare services for marginalized populations, potentially increasing patient numbers and revenue.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_710.md)